aghiadodeh/animated_infinite_scroll_pagination/README.md

     return a.id == b.id;
   }

-  /// fetch data from repository and emit by Stream to pagination-list
+  /// fetch data from repository and emit new state
   ///
   /// set total items count -> stop loading on last page
   ///